-Income taxes are not the only taxes a home-based business owner may need to deal with.
-If you hire employees, you will need to pay for unemployment insurance, workers' compensation insurance, and additional Social Security and Medicare taxes.
+Income taxes are not the only taxes a home-based business owner may need to deal with as a taxpayer.
+If you hire employees, you will need to pay for unemployment insurance, workers’ compensation insurance, and additional Social Security and Medicare taxes.
 If your business sells tangible goods, you may need to collect state sales taxes.
 And depending on where your home is located, you may be subject to additional local taxes and licensing fees.

 The IRS red flags home offices and the Form 8829, because they’re commonly abused, Darby adds.
-This may result in increased instances of audit, so it’s important that it be done correctly.
+This may result in increased instances of audit within a tax year, so it’s important that it be done correctly.
 Contact a qualified Massachusetts tax attorney to assist with any liabilities or issues you may encounter.

 “Some people are a little skittish about filing an 8829,” Darby says, “but to my mind, as long as it’s being done carefully and prudently, it makes your business seem more legitimate.”

 If you want more information on this area of law, see our tax overview.